CADLabs/ethereum-economic-model-frontend/README.md

 python index.py --dev
 ```

 After executing the command, the dash app will run locally.
-The defaul dash port is http://127.0.0.1:8050/.
+The default dash port is http://127.0.0.1:8050/.

 ## Deployment